Pickle the Sourpuss Reindeer

 Then lied to her parents to protect herself.

-On one occasion she acted as weird as some loons,
+Day after day she acted as weird as some loons,

-When the balloons popped all over the place,
+Exploding when they popped all over the place,

 Chocolate ice cream flew in everyone’s face.

-Later in a game of pin-the-tail on the donkey,
+During a game of pin-the-tail on the donkey,

 Pickle gobbled up the cake just like a monkey.